 Visit Rotation and Balance Interactives

 Learn about the law that governs the force acting between charged objects with the Coulomb's Law Interactive.
+Explore charging methods with the Charging simulation or the Name That Charge skill-builder activity.
 Explore the complex set of electric field lines that surround a single charge or a configuration of charges with the Electric Field Interactive.
 Use charge interactions and field forces to guide a charged puck

 into the goal in the Put the Charge in the Goal Interactive.